bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:10:01

-Or with BEP32 on top or with Taproot on top or cross-input second iteration on top.
+Or with BEP32 on top, or with Taproot on top, or cross-input second iteration on top.

 Speaker 1: 00:10:06